 But most children aren’t interested in working out.

-What they’re interested in is having fun and expending built up energy so not to get bored or restless.
+What they’re interested in is having fun and expanding built up energy so as not to get bored or restless.

-For a great way to fit exercise into your kids daily routine make the idea of exercising fun and a type of ‘play’ rather than putting emphasis on working out and keeping healthy.
+For a great way to fit exercise into your kids’ daily routine make the idea of exercising fun and a type of ‘play’ rather than putting emphasis on working out and keeping healthy.

 Incorporating movement into games or setting them challenges is a great way for easy exercise that your child will enjoy and benefit from and you can easily join in with.

-If you only have a small space for them to be active in you can mix up how they run by doing ‘on the spot’ movements.
-This can include:
+If you only have a small space for them to be active in, you can mix up how they run by doing ‘on the spot’ movements.

-Not only is jumping working the cardiovascular system but it helps to strengthen muscles within the legs6 and improve bone health7.
+Not only is jumping working the cardiovascular system but it helps to support both muscles and bone health.7

 Different types of fun jumps include: